KeearnM/Project-1---Santorini/README.md

 <img width="737" alt="Game over" src="https://github.com/KeearnM/Santorini/assets/75174570/92f3ad92-5501-44b5-98de-659f7abc598a">

-Board when one user is fully blocked off
+Board when one user is fully blocked off - When the winning conidtion is fulfilled (Trapping one of the players completely) the winnining condition function will trigger and declare a game over

 ## Current Features